frederic-mahe/mumu/README.md

 flag.

 **mumu** uses C++20 features to make the code simpler, easier to maintain and to port to other systems.
-The downside is that using mumu requires a recent C++ compiler (GCC 10 or more recent, clang 17 or more recent).
+Compiling mumu requires a compliant C++ compiler (GCC 10 or more recent, clang 17 or more recent).
 If your system only provides an older compiler, a recipe for a singularity/Apptainer/docker image is available.

-About the name of the project, *m* is simply the next letter after *l*, hence *mumu*.
+About the name of the project: *m* is simply the next letter after *l*, hence *mumu*.
 Any similarity to actual words is purely coincidental.